Skip to Main Content

 Septic tank insurance

-To further protect yourself financially from costs related to your septic system, you may want to consider adding coverage to your home insurance policy.
-Many standard homeowners insurance policies exclude the perils listed below.
-However, septic insurance can be available for homeowners through several possible endorsements and policy options.
+To further protect yourself financially from costs related to your septic system, you may want to consider adding septic insurance to your home policy.
+Many standard homeowners insurance policies exclude certain types of damage.
+However, broader septic coverage may be available through endorsements or other policy options.

 Service line coverage

 As a homeowner, you are the one financially responsible for the service lines that connect to and go out from your house, including the pipe that feeds to your septic tank.
-Some home insurance companies might let you add a service line coverage endorsement to your policy for minimal added cost to your policy.
+Some home insurance companies might let you add a service line coverage endorsement to your policy for minimal added cost.
 This endorsement protects your septic pipes, along with other water and sewage pipes, plus your power lines, internet cables and natural gas lines.

 Water backup coverage